To register successfully for the SCR® Exam, candidates must:

 The name associated with the registration must exactly match the name on the candidate’s identification on exam day.
 This includes an exact match of the first name, last name, and any middle name or initial.

-There are NO exceptions to GARP's Identification Policy.
-On exam day, a candidate who does not present an acceptable form of ID as listed above will not be allowed to sit for the Exam.
+There are NO exceptions to GARP’s Identification Policy.
+On exam day, a candidate who does not present an acceptable form of ID as listed above will not be allowed to sit for the Exam and will forfeit their exam fee.

 No personal items are allowed in the exam room or environment.
 This includes but is not limited to hand-held computers/personal digital assistants (PDAs), other electronic devices, pagers, watches, wallets, purses, firearms or other weapons, hats (and other nonreligious head coverings), bags, coats, jackets, eyeglass cases, pens, or pencils, food and drinks.